 IMY regularly issues guidelines, mainly through articles on its website.
 For example, IMY has published a checklist that entities can use as a tool to ensure that their processing of personal data is compliant with the GDPR as well as the Swedish supplementary legislation (only available in Swedish here).
 Moreover, IMY has also made available a Q&A containing frequently asked questions (only available in Swedish here).

-For a more detailed description of IMY's tasks relating to guidelines, see section on Regulatory Authority below.
+For a more detailed description of IMY's tasks relating to guidelines, see the section on Regulatory Authority below.

 1.3.
 Case law